ewaldmire/ascender/docs/project_signing.md

 `python-gnupg` to ultimately shell out to GPG to do signing.
-Currently the only supported end-user use of this tool is as a CLI utility, but it does provide a somewhat clean API as well for internal use, and we use this in our verification process in climber.
+Currently the only supported end-user use of this tool is as a CLI utility, but it does provide a somewhat clean API as well for internal use, and we use this in our verification process in ascender.
 More on that below.

 `ansible-sign` expects a `MANIFEST.in` file (written in valid `distlib.manifest` format familiar to most Python project maintainers) which lists the files that